grafana/tempo/docs/sources/tempo/api_docs/_index.md

   Optional.
 Can be used instead of `start` and `end` to define the time range in relative values.
 For example, `since=15m` queries the last 15 minutes.
 Default is the last 1 hour.
 - `step = (duration string)`
   Optional.
 Defines the granularity of the returned time-series.
 For example, `step=15s` returns a data point every 15s within the time range.
 If not specified, then the default behavior chooses a dynamic step based on the time range.
+- `exemplars = (integer)`
+  Optional.
+Defines the maximun number of exemplars for the query.
+It will be trimmed to max_exemplars if exceed it.

 The API is available in the query frontend service in a microservices deployment, or the Tempo endpoint in a monolithic mode deployment.

-For example the following request computes the rate of spans received for `myservice` over the last three hours, at 1 minute intervals.
+For example, the following request computes the rate of spans received for `myservice` over the last three hours, at 1 minute intervals.

 {{< admonition type="note" >}}
-Actual API parameters must be URL-encoded.
+Actual API parameters must be url-encoded.
 This example is left unencoded for readability.
 {{< /admonition >}}

 ```
-GET /api/metrics/query_range?q={resource.service.name="myservice"}|rate()&since=3h&step=1m
+GET /api/metrics/query_range?q={resource.service.name="myservice"} | min_over_time() with(exemplars=true) &since=3h&step=1m&exemplars=100
 ```

 #### Instant